Do You really need a filter?

 Dirty Water is any water that is not coming from a clean source such as municipal water or well.
 Examples would be: pond water, rain barrels, irrigation canals.
 Given that this water may be full of debris and particulates, it is extremely important to filter this water before running through your irrigation system.
 By the very nature of dirty water, the increased particulates in the water leads to more build up on the screen of your filter and thus more frequent cleaning.
 Note: If your water source is dirty and you have valves on your irrigation system.
 You will want to install a large filter prior to your manifold and valves.
 Any particulates in the water will cause your valves to fail.

 Filtration is all about surface area.
 To get more time between cleanings i.e., more filtration, you need more surface area.
-If you have a smaller filter that is tasked with filtering dirty water it is going to need cleaning more often than a larger filter with more surface area.
-Depending on the amount of particles in the water a small filter may need cleaning every couple days because the screen of the filter is full of debris.
+If you have a smaller filter tasked with filtering dirty water it is going to need cleaning more often than a larger filter with more surface area.
+Depending on the amount of particles in the water a small filter may need cleaning every couple of days because the screen of the filter is full of debris.
 Whereas, a larger filter with more surface area may only need cleaning every couple of weeks.
 When choosing a filter for dirty water, you will want to choose a filter that best matches your filtration needs as well as your desired cleaning cycles.
-Below is a great video that goes more in depth about dirty water filtration.
+Below is a great video that explains dirty water filtration more in-depth.

 Clean Water is any water that is coming from a municipal water source or well.
 Even though this water is clean, it can still contain small particulates.
 In this situation there is no need for a large expensive filter, the filter is there as insurance and not to act as the primary source of filtration.
 Any of the filters in our drip irrigation kits work great for clean water.
 Even with clean water you should not set and forget your filter.
 Do keep in mind that you should check your filter screen monthly just to make sure it is not clogged.
 Cleaning the filter screen monthly only takes a few minutes and ensures a long lasting trouble free irrigation system.
 Our cannister filter is our best selling / best value filter for clean water.